rioualen/EuroBioC26_hackathon_report/paper/paper.md

 count-words myfile.txt --word hello --verbose count-words --help
 ```

+Use `execTemplate()` to create a template script with the different parameters
+to facilitate writing your scripts.

 For a full description of all available fields and advanced patterns such as
 nested subcommands, refer to the [`Rapp` GitHub